rebeccapower/test/_pages/speakers.md

 # Speakers

+## Don Richards

+Don Richards has worked in academia since 2001 and has been an active developer within the Islandora community for over 7 years.
+Don has worked for multiple vendors and multiple universities, developing solutions for digital repositories, faculty submission portals, and institutional repository solutions.
+He is the IR interest Group maintainer and a maintainer and committer for several community repositories.

 ## Nigel Banks

-Nigel Banks has been working on and off in the Islandora community for over ten years.
-Currently as a freelance developer.
+Nigel Banks has been working on and off in the Islandora community for over ten years, and works currently as a freelance developer.
 He is deeply involved in open source software, having contributed to well over 100 Git repositories in 15 different programming languages.
 He now resides in Manchester, United Kingdom.

 ## Joe Corall